arthurlebourg/PFEE-3DS_CAD-UX-Handheld-AR/README.md

     Click Proceed to 192.168.1.XX (unsafe).

-Click the "Enter VR" button at the bottom of the page.
+Click the "Enter AR" button at the bottom of the page.

 ## Use the emulator